 B1 receptors activate lipase (the enzyme that breaks down fat).
 Lipase causes your fat cells to break down the stored fat into fatty acids and glycerol to be used as energy throughout your body.

 This fat breakdown procedure is initiated when B1s hormone receptors link up with the key hormone noradrenaline.

 (Adrenaline could also set off this procedure, but your body-fat lacks the major arteries and veins that adrenaline needs to travel in – sorry)

-Even worse, when you go on a low calorie diet, you are increasing the number of A2 receptors.
+Even better, when you go on a low calorie diet, you are increasing the number of A2 receptors.

 Doesn’t sound good does it?

-But this still doesn’t answer why my love handles / butt / thunder thighs are fatter than the rest of my body.
-Hopefully, this will make things clearer….
+But this still doesn’t answer why my love handles / butt / etc… is fatter than the rest of my body.

 This means that a typical yo-yo dieter is actually making their problem areas much more stubborn every time he/she jumps on and off the diet bandwagon.